CloudLabs-AI/MS-900-Lab-Content/Module 2: Microsoft Teams for Collaboration.md

 ## Exercise 1: End User Experience

-   In this exercise, you'll learn various activities carried out in Teams such as having a Teams chat, scheduling Teams meetings.
+   In this exercise, you'll learn various activities carried out in Teams such as having a Teams chat and scheduling Teams meetings.

 ### Task 1 : Exploring through Teams